ajoyag/AD-Security-Audit-Automation/README.md

 ## Sample Output

-Logs and sample output files will be provided in the `logs/` directory as the scripts evolve.
+Logs and sample output files will be provided in the `output/` directory of each project folder as the scripts evolve.

 ## Future Improvements